---- OUR WORK ----

 Feeding America Library of Measures

-The Gretchen Swanson Center conducted a systematic literature review to inform the development of a library of measures for Feeding America.
+The Center conducted a systematic literature review to inform the development of a library of measures for Feeding America.
 This library allows Feeding America and their partners to strengthen their data collection capacity, monitor sociodemographic profiles of people seeking assistance and measure the impact of their work.
-Gretchen Swanson Center staff examined Feeding America’s current surveys and measures, assessed relevant gaps in measures, systematically reviewed literature for validated measures that meet Feeding America’s inclusion and exclusion criteria, searched gray literature to seek measures unpublished in peer-reviewed literature and then included those measures and accompanying documentation in a library of measures.
+Center staff examined Feeding America’s current surveys and measures, assessed relevant gaps in measures, systematically reviewed literature for validated measures that meet Feeding America’s inclusion and exclusion criteria, searched gray literature to seek measures unpublished in peer-reviewed literature and then included those measures and accompanying documentation in a library of measures.